Deebo Samuel Player Prop Bets for the NFL Playoffs | San Francisco vs. Green Bay 1/22/2022

 Season Stats

-- This season Samuel has 77 catches (on 121 targets) and leads the 49ers with 1,405 receiving yards (82.6 per game) while hauling in six touchdowns.
+- Samuel has been targeted 121 times and has 77 catches, leading the 49ers with 1,405 yards (82.6 ypg) while also scoring six touchdowns this season.

 - So far this season, 23.5% of the 514 passes thrown by his team have gone Samuel's way.